 Wings!
 Among the most essential sports-watching apps to grace the bar tops, coffee tables or tailgates in Fall and Winter months.
 We all know about the hot wings from Buffalo.
 These aren’t those.
-These wings are a sticky, garlicky, sweet soy and ginger-drenched cousin.
+Baked Asian chicken Wings are a sticky, garlicky, sweet soy and ginger-drenched cousin.
 These wings will be a game changer you never saw coming.

 Stir together the soy sauce, sesame oil, brown sugar, garlic, and ginger in a large bowl.

 Cut the tips off of the chicken wings, and then separate each wing into two pieces at the joint.
 (Freeze the tips to add to a homemade stock, or toss in the trash.)
 Put the wings into the marinade and stir to coat.
 Marinate for 30 minutes, stirring occasionally.